gsl-lite/gsl-lite/README.md

 ```

 The idea is that *gsl-lite* will move all its definitions to `namespace gsl_lite` in the next major version, and provide a `namespace gsl` with aliases only if the traditional header \<gsl/gsl-lite.hpp\> is
 included.
-This way, any code that only uses the new header \<gsl-lite/gsl-lite.hpp\> will not risk collision with M-GSL.
+This way, any code that only uses the new header \<gsl-lite/gsl-lite.hpp\> will not risk collision with Microsoft GSL.

 Configuration options